scrtlabs/testnet-faucet/README.md

     ```

 8. Deploy to server.
 You can do it manually by copying the `bin/` directory or run `make deploy` (make sure to change the makefile to match your server's address e.g. `scp -r ./bin user-name@your.domain:~/`)

+9. Install [secretcli](https://github.com/enigmampc/SecretNetwork/releases) on the server. `secretcli`'s version has to be compatible with the testnet.

 9. (optional) Configure [Caddy](https://caddyserver.com/docs/).
 You can use `./caddy/Caddyfile` as a simple template.